 I own a butcher shop, and I want to make chewy steak a thing of the past.
 Steak is expensive.
 It’s important to get it right, or you’re wasting money.
 As a butcher, I know all about different cuts of beef.
 I’m also an amateur chef and outdoor cooking nut.
 I’ve cooked enough steaks to feed a small army.

-Understanding the characteristics of meat can help mitigate the common errors home cooks and amateur chefs tend to make when preparing steak.
-Read the article below to avoid these mistakes and make a better juicier steak.
+I’m here to correct common errors home cooks tend to make when preparing steak.
+Keep reading to avoid these mistakes and make ultra-juicy and incredibly tender steaks.

-Different parts of the steer have varying degrees of toughness and consequently, if you buy a steak from a part of the steer that is well-worked, the resulting cut will undoubtedly be a tough and chewy steak.
+Different parts of the steer have varying degrees of toughness.
+If you buy a steak from a part of the steer that is well-worked, it’ll be tougher (unless you cook it right).

 Some of the tougher cuts of beef are: